michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

 In the same way that nothing should come in the way of the taste of the steak, I expect the same for the experience.
 If I'm going to a fancy restaurant for steak, I don't want to fill up on salad and bread.
 I came for steak.
 For an awesome experience, I want my steak as quick as possible.
 Only after I've had my steak, then can you offer some dessert and maybe a box of matches to keep reminding me of the place I had an awesome steak.

-Now that I've got you hungry for steak, let me jump into the meat of this post.
-The details of the redesign.
+Now that I've got you hungry for steak, let me jump into the meat of this post, the details of the redesign.

 ## Breathing room